jreisinger/docs/data/home.md

-Hello and welcome.
-This site was mainly built for [me](https://jreisinger.github.io/) but feel free to have a look around.
+Hello and welcome to my non-official home page :-).
+The official one is [here](https://jreisinger.github.io/).

 My other online stuff